 Consistency and data quality during the inspection process are key issues in the State of Colorado.
 While all inspectors receive MCS training and updates throughout the year, there are inconsistencies during the inspection process due to individual inspector interpretation and discretion.
-Officer discretion is encouraged, however, it is imperative for the state to provide on-going training and monitoring to ensure that all inspectors are aware of programs goals and objectives; that they accurately and completely document violations during roadside inspections; and that all officers have access to, and correctly utilize the inspection process.
+Officer discretion is encouraged, however, it is imperative for the state to provide on-going training and monitoring to ensure that all inspectors are aware of programs goals and objectives; that they accurately and completely document violations during roadside inspections; and that all officers have access to, and correctly utilize the inspection selection process.

-Enter performance goal. >=80% of all RDR's are closed within 0-14 days.
+Projected Goals for FY 2021 - 2023: Enter performance goal. >=80% of all RDR's are closed within 0-14 days.